 And don't just stop at standard microscopes if you're looking to get a child passionate about science.
 Microscopy isn't just an indoor activity, DeVore-Wedding said.
 Many companies sell lightweight, handheld field microscopes for under $20, a good option if you want to be sure your child is interested before shelling out a large sum.
 Photographer wannabes can even buy magnifying lenses that fit over a smartphone camera lens, allowing for picture taking at 15X magnification.

-Live Science's sister site Top Ten Reviews ranked children's microscopes for quality, ease of use and fun extras (like Petri dishes and stains).
+Live Science's parent company Purch has a lab in Utah where we tested kids' microscopes for quality, ease of use and fun extras (like Petri dishes and stains).
 These picks are on the affordable end of the spectrum, so more serious users will want to check out more expensive models.

 #1 My First Lab Duo-Scope Microscope